Luke 11:1-28 Comments by Stephen Ricker

 >5.
 What does it mean to pray "Your kingdom come"?
 (Matthew 6:10)

-* God's kingdom in this age is a spiritual kingdom.
-It is wherever God rules.
-God rules with justice, righteousness, gentleness, mercy, holiness, and love.
+* God's kingdom is a spiritual kingdom.
+It is where ever God's rules.
+God rules with justice, righteousness, gentleness, mercy and love.

 >What does it mean personally?

-* In the personal life it means that Jesus comes into the heart, that he may rule there.
+* In the personal life it means that Jesus come into my heart, that he may rule there.

-* God's kingdom in our heart is when we accept Jesus as our personal King and Lord of our life.
+* It means that we make Jesus the King and Lord of our life.

 >For the world and history?